itscodenation/flw2-trivia-18-19-solution/README.md

   }
 ```

 [] Since we want to keep track of the question each time the page loads lets add a property to the state to keep track of the state.
+We want to keep track of all the questions and the current displayed function.
+Complete the rest of the state to match the structure of the question.

 ```
     this.state= {
+      questions: {},
+      currentQuestion: {
-      questionText: "Question",
+          question_text: "Question",
       }
+    }
 ```

-[] Now we can access the questionText from state and pass it down to each subsequent component.
+[] Now we can access the question_text from state and pass it down to each subsequent component.
 Notice your question text change.
+Complete for each of your answer choices.

 ```
     <Question
-        questionText={this.state.questionText}
+        questionText={this.state.currentQuestion.question_text}
     />
 ```

-[] Last we want to grab a new question every time the page loads we need to write a firebase function in the the constuctor.
+[] Last we want to grab a new question when the page loads we need to write a firebase function in the the constuctor.

 ```
    constructor(props) {